zimo-gu/Mocha/README.md

 # Vivid Airways

-This repository holds the source of the VA support website.
+This repository holds the source of the Mocha support website.

 ## Contributing?
 When contributing, ensure that you keep the style consistent with the other pages of the website.